 Step 4 - Level Poles

 Use a leveler to steady the poles.
-Add braces and levelers to keep the posts stay straight till the cement is dried.
+Add braces and levelers to keep the posts straight till the cement is dried.

 Step 5 - Secure with Nails